google/language-resources/si/transcription.md

 විවෘත | wi.wur.tə | opened

-## Near-open front unrounded vowels æ and æː
+## æda pilla

-The pronunciation of ◌ැ (æda pilla) and ◌ෑ (diɡa æda pilla) is not fully predictable.
-The vowel stroke ◌ැ (æda pilla) can be read either /æ/ (common) or /u/ (less common).
-Analogously, ◌ෑ can be read /æː/ or /uː/.
+The pronunciation of  ැ (æda pilla) and  ෑ (diɡa æda pilla) is not fully predictable.
+The vowel stroke  ැ (æda pilla) can be read either /æ/ (common) or /u/ (less common).
+Analogously,  ෑ can be read /æː/ or /uː/.

 The following examples are based on Wasala et al. 2006: